top of page

-There has been a rise in attacks on hikers, runners and cyclists on the Cape Peninsula since 2013.
+There has been a rise in attacks on hikers, runners and cyclists along trails in urban centres since 2013.
 Attacks can be aggressive, violent and potentially life-threatening.
-Crime tends to shift as combatting it shifts, meaning places in the Cape Peninsula, including Table Mountain National Park, are unfortunately unlikely to ever be crime free.
+Crime tends to shift as combatting it shifts, meaning places in the Cape Peninsula in Cape Town (including Table Mountain National Park) and along the Braamfontein Spruit in Johannesburg, are unfortunately unlikely to ever be crime free.
 Be aware that you are responsible for your decision to hike in such circumstances and should be aware of the inherent risks involved, take provisions to look after your own safety and take the appropriate precautions.
 It is important to keep up to date through social media and news reports regarding incidents and avoid high-risk areas accordingly.

-Here are some strategies adapted from the Mountain Club of South Africa Cape Town Section to enhance your safety out on the mountains:
+Here are some strategies adapted from the Mountain Club of South Africa Cape Town Section to enhance your safety out on the trails:

 Avoid vehicle break-ins by never leaving any items exposed in your car.
 Take only essential valuables with you to a hike and ensure other items are stowed in the boot, out of sight.

 Hike in a group.
 While this does not preclude being attacked, it may serve as a deterrent.